Best Things to Do in Florence

 What to See in 3 Days?

 Florence is the epitome of Tuscany.
-It played an important role in medieval trade and very soon became one of the wealthiest cities in Italy.
-Known for its outstanding Renaissance architecture and style, the city is also considered the birthplace of Renaissance in Italy – and in Europe.
+It played an important role in medieval trade and soon became one of the wealthiest cities in Italy.
+Known for its outstanding Renaissance architecture and style, the city is also considered the birthplace of Renaissance in Italy and Europe.

 Wherever you turn in Florence, you will stumble upon palaces and other buildings previously in the powerful Medici family’s possession.
 Their financial influence infiltrated the art, the sculptures, the monuments and everything else.

-Florence counts a significant number of churches, monuments, palaces, museums and galleries featuring the culture, architecture and art from all the last centuries.
+Florence has an overwhelming number of churches, monuments, palaces, museums and galleries featuring the culture, architecture and art from all the last centuries.
 You can easily spend weeks in the city – every day discovering new places and facets!

 But maybe you are here for just a few days.
 How to make the most of your time?
-We have made a suggestion of a 3-day itinerary, which we believe include some of the best things to see and do in Florence from a cultural point of view.
-3 days is definitely a short time in Florence, and you cannot get to see everything, but… with a good plan you will still get time to do many of the best things in the Tuscan epicentre of Renaissance art.
+We suggest a 3-day itinerary, which includes some of the best things to see and do in Florence from a cultural point of view.
+3 days is definitely a short time in Florence, and you cannot get to see everything, but, with a good plan, you will still get time to do many of the best things in the Tuscan epicentre of Renaissance art.

-If you have more than 3 days, you can choose to stretch the itinerary over more days – and if you have only 2 days, we recommend that you do Day 1 and Day 2 – and skip Day 3 – apart from Ponte Vechhio which you will then squeeze into one of the other days.
-You may then also opt to swap the Casa di Dante for the Bargello National Museum.
+If you have more than 3 days in Florence, you can choose to stretch the itinerary over more days – and if you have only 2 days, we recommend that you do Day 1 and Day 2 – and skip Day 3 – apart from Ponte Vecchio, which you will then (maybe?) squeeze into one of the other days.
+You may also swap the Casa di Dante for the Bargello National Museum.

-Bring good shoes, since Florence is a city where all the best things to see and do can be done and should be done by walking!
+Bring good shoes, since Florence is a city where all the best things to see and do can be done and should be done on foot!

 DAY 1: What are the best things to see and do in Florence